Herbert-0820/FinalProject/README.md

 - Tableau: visualize the data dimensions and analysis result, and connect with html to create a web for the output
 - Zoom/Slack: Team meeting

-Outline of the project (this may include images, but should be easy to follow and digest)
-- Kaggle, a subsidiary of Google LLC, is an online community of data scientists and machine learning practitioners.

-Note: The descriptions and explanations required in all other project deliverables should also be in your README.md as part of your outline, unless otherwise noted.)
+Outline of the project (this may include images, but should be easy to follow and digest) Note: The descriptions and explanations required in all other project deliverables should also be in your README.md as part of your outline, unless otherwise noted.

 Individual Branches
 ✓ At least one branch for each team member
 ✓ Each team member has at least four commits for the duration of the second segment (eight total commits per person)

 - Kaggle, a subsidiary of Google LLC, is an online community of data scientists and machine learning practitioners.